-7) How much more money, on average, do people with an associate's degree earn per year than people with a high school degree?
-A. \$132 C. \$862 B. \$730 D. \$6,864 unemplo have a jo the Unemployment Rate statistics on the left side byment rate means that 3.2% of Americans who wob.
-In other words, about 3 out of every 100 Amer as made. wanted to work in 2018 did not 8) According to the graph, 5.6% of people without a unemployed and 4.1% of people with a high schowhich group were more people out of work?
-A. People without a high school diploma B. People with a high school diploma 9) Look at the unemployment rate for people with a many people out of every 100 are unemployed?
-A. 2 C. 4 B. 3 D. 5 10) Which group would you rather be in?
-A. Low unemployment rate and low median we ekly earnings B. Low unemployment rate and high median we eekly earnings C. High unemployment rate and low median we eekly earnings D. High unemployment rate and high median w eekly earnings
+7) How much more money, on average, do people with an associate's degree earn pe year than people with a high school degree?
+A. \$132 C. \$862 В. \$730 D. \$6,864 unempl oyn ob.
+Unemployment Rate statistics on the left side nent rate means that 3.2% of Americans who was ln other words, about 3 out of every 100 Americade. ant ed to work in 2018 did not 8) un ccording to the graph, 5.6% of people without a semployed and 4.1% of people with a high school nich group were more people out of work? • A. People without a high school diploma В. People with a high school diploma 9) ok at the unemployment rate for people with a any people out of every 100 are unemployed? n as sociate's degree.
+About how A. 2 C. 4 В. 3 D. 5 10) W hich group would you rather be in?
+A. Low unemployment rate and low median wee kly earnings В. Low unemployment rate and high median we ekly earnings C. High unemployment rate and low median wee ekly earnings D. High unemployment rate and high median we ekly y earnings